Vivian Kellogg

-Vivian Caroline Kellogg [″Kelly″] (November 6, 1922 – December 13, 2013) was an American baseball player who played first base from 1944 through 1950 in the All-American Girls Professional Baseball League.
+Vivian Caroline Kellogg [″Kelly″] (November 6, 1922 – December 13, 2013) was an American baseball player who played first base from 1944 through 1950 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Kellogg was born and raised in Jackson, Michigan.
 She grew up playing sandlot ball with her neighborhood kids at an early age, most of them boys, but did not start playing organized softball until she was 16.
 Kellogg graduated from Jackson High School in 1943 and was approached by a scout of the AAGPBL when she was playing softball for the Jackson Regent Cafe team in a state tournament.
 After school she had played basketball, volleyball, tennis, and field hockey in addition to softball.
 Kellogg signed a contract offer for $75 a week plus food expenses when she first joined the league, because that figure doubled her pay as a Bell Telephone operator at the time.

 Kellogg entered the AAGPBL in 1944 with the expansion Minneapolis Millerettes.
 She hit a .202 batting average in 111 games, including 46 runs batted in while scoring 20 runs.
 The Millerettes, managed by former major leaguer Bubber Jonnard, compiled the worst mark of the league (45–72) and finished last in both halves of the season, 8½ games back of fifth place overall, 26½ out of first.
 The team did have some good performances from Helen Callaghan and Faye Dancer, two of the top batters in the league, while the pitching staff was led by Dorothy Wiltse, who posted a 20–16 record with a 1.88 earned run average (fourth in the league), and Annabelle Lee, who finished 11–14 with a 2.43 ERA and hurled the first perfect game in the league's history.
 Due to the lack of fan support and close competition, the Millerettes folded at the end of the season and were replaced by the Fort Wayne Daisies in 1944.